The History of BI Dashboards

 Additionally, the dashboards are going to become even more customizable.
 This means that you'll be able to create them to fit your specific needs perfectly.

 There is a common misconception that BI dashboards are dead, and that they no longer have any use.
 However, this is not the case.
-In fact, BI dashboards are still very important, and can be used to improve business efficiency and performance - in combination with several newer, modern analytics tools.
+In fact, BI dashboards are still very important, and can be used to improve business efficiency and performance - in combination with several newer, modern analytics tools, such as augmented analytics and AI analytics.

 Today, dashboards continue to help make data analysis more digestible and easier to explore, and provide users with the most accessible graphical representation of data possible to identify trends and patterns and monitor performance, and they aren't going anywhere yet.